Set-OutlookSignatures/Set-OutlookSignatures/readme.md

 The script always starts with the mailboxes in the default Outlook profile, preferrably with the current users personal mailbox.
 ## 1.14.
 Variable replacement
 Variables are case sensitive.
-Variables are replaced everywhere in the signature files, including href-Links.
+Variables are replaced everywhere in the signature files, including links, QuickTips and alternative text of images.
 With this feature, you can not only show mail addresses and telephone numbers in the signature, but show them as links which open a new mail message ("mailto:") or dial the number ("tel:") via a locally installed softphone when clicked.
+When using images in signatures, consider using the alternative text feature to help visually impaired people.
 Custom Active directory attributes are supported as well as custom replacement variables, see 'Custom Replacement Variables.txt' for details.
 Available built-in replacement variables:
 - Currently logged-on user